pfsense/docs/source/releases/2-2-5-new-features-and-changes.rst

 -  Fixed handling of IPv4 IPsec Phase 1 endpoints that resolve to an IPv6 address. `#4147 <https://redmine.pfsense.org/issues/4147>`__
    (Fixed by strongSwan update to 5.3.3)
--  Brought back “auto” IKE version and fixed problems with its previous implementation.
+-  Brought back "auto" IKE version and fixed problems with its previous implementation.
--  Pre-shared keys configured as “any” under VPN>IPsec, Pre-Shared Keys tab are added as %any to ipsec.secrets now, as described in the note on the page. `#5246 <https://redmine.pfsense.org/issues/5246>`__
+-  Pre-shared keys configured as "any" under VPN>IPsec, Pre-Shared Keys tab are added as %any to ipsec.secrets now, as described in the note on the page. `#5246 <https://redmine.pfsense.org/issues/5246>`__
 -  Resolved memory leak by switching printf hooks to vstr.